-We built a software engine that made it possible to use images taken by drones to detect and count young trees with the accuracy of 90%+.
+We built a software engine that made it possible to use images taken by drones to count young trees and detect anomalies with the accuracy of 90%+.

 Benefits for the customer

 - Understand how technology can help them become more efficient and address many problems

 - Ability to perform analytics using the images generated by drones and find problematic areas